labgrid-project/labgrid/doc/configuration.rst

 ExternalConsoleDriver
 ~~~~~~~~~~~~~~~~~~~~~
-An ExternalConsoleDriver implements the `ConsoleProtocol` on top of a command
+An :any:`ExternalConsoleDriver` implements the :any:`ConsoleProtocol` on top of
-executed on the local computer.
+a command executed on the local computer.

 Binds to:
   - None